Mihara/nimlike/README.md

 ;; the forbid regexps below.
 ;;
 ;; Needs to be written with r"" like that to work, that's Nim syntax.
-;; The syntax for the regular expression itself is standard PCRE. allow = r"\.gmi$"
+;; The syntax for the regular expression itself is (more or less) PCRE. allow = r"\.gmi$"

 ;; Salt for the emoji hash function.